 A six month industrial placement is an integral part of the four year Design Engineering (MEng) course at the Dyson School.
 Students undertake their placement from April in their third year when they have the equivalent of BEng graduate level of expertise.
 When they return for their final year in September, they will have completed a major body of work, putting their developing skills into real-world practice and significantly enhancing their CVs.

-October - Adverts are opened to students and recruitment begins
+October - Opportunities are opened to students and recruitment begins

 April - Students begin their placements